Ronaldonyagaka/sql-data-warehouse-project-one/README.md

 Feel free to customize, extend, or automate the components for CI/CD integration or pipeline scheduling (e.g., via SQL Agent or Azure Data Factory).

----

-Let me know if you’d like a diagram or SQL examples added to the `README.md` too.